Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 Sometimes a chicken leg is just that.. a chicken leg.
-But sometimes, a chicken leg is a smoked chicken lollipop.
-In this recipe, I am going to show you how to turn an ordinary chicken drumstick into something that is fun and exciting to eat for kids and adults alike.
+But sometimes, a chicken leg is so much more!
+In this smoked chicken lollipop recipe, I am going to show you how to turn an ordinary chicken drumstick into something that is fun and exciting to eat for kids and adults alike.

 These make great appetizers or they can be served with sides as an excellent entree for lunch or dinner.. breakfast too I suppose.